 So what goes into an excellent feedback request email?

 - Be personal: Remember, you’re asking your customers for help, so addressing them by name or referencing some key detail of their account or recent order history helps draw customers in.

 - Be relevant: Use segmentation and order data to personalize the email further and make it hyper-relevant to the customer whenever possible.
 Asking for feedback on “your order” is not as compelling as asking for feedback on “the candy apple red wireless earbuds” the customer just ordered.
-At Jilt, we encourage merchants to use the title of a product in the order within the email subject (which we can dynamically insert).
+We encourage merchants to use the title of a product in the order within the email subject (which we can dynamically insert).

 - Be timely: Time your feedback requests to coincide with when the customer receives their order.
 Is a customer going to give you feedback on a pair of shoes they haven’t received yet?
 Nope — try to get feedback around the time the order should get there, and add a delay if the customer needs time to use your product.